Let’s Go FOGO – Food waste feeds Australian soils

 Tell your local Councillor:

-– Research shows up to 50% of general household waste is food and garden organics.
+– Research shows about 60% of general household waste is food and garden organics.

 – Diverting food waste from landfill with a FOGO bin service can: